chiisquare/100-days-of-code/log.md

 **Today's Progress**: continued the Intro to Interviewing module using JavaScript on Grasshopper.

 **Thoughts:** feeling really distracted lately.
 Lost precious sleep yesterday since I let myself get addicted to an anime.
 While I felt much better today since I had no work today and could sleep in, I still felt really distracted.
-When I sit down to code, I am suddenly buffeted with several other things I could be doing for pseudoproductivity - like cleaning, learning to crochet, or learn a new language (but frankly, I just wanted to watch Vanitas no Carte).
-While these many interests aren't bad, I need to make a habit of blocking out my time so I can still have fun while getting the most important things done.
+When I sit down to code, I am suddenly buffeted with several other things I could be doing for pseudoproductivity - like cleaning, learning to crochet, or studying a new language (to be completely frank though, I just wanted to continue watching Vanitas no Carte).
+While these other interests are good, I need to make a habit of blocking out my time so I can still have fun while getting the most important things done.

 **Link to work:** https://twitter.com/chiisana2u/status/1507930161366417411